adeschen/similaRpeak/README.md

 similaRpeak
 =====================

-This package calculates metrics to estimate a level of similarity between two ChIP profiles.
+This package calculates metrics to estimate a level of similarity between two ChIP-Seq profiles.

 ## NOTE ##

 To use this current development version, the use of the development version of the R6 package (>= 2.0) is mandatory.

 ## Authors ##